Myself-Pankaj/Academics-Asset-Frontned/README.md

 This project is a dynamic web application created using **React**, enriched with **Framer Motion** for delightful animations, **Sass** for enhanced styling, and **React-Redux** for state management.

+## Features ✨

+This dynamic web application offers a wide range of features to enhance the user experience:

+1. 📚 **Buy Handwritten Notes:** Students can conveniently purchase handwritten notes, making their academic journey more accessible and resourceful.

+2. 🎥 **Stream Online Video Lectures:** Users can access and stream online video lectures on specific topics, providing a valuable learning resource.

+3. 💬 **Open Question and Answer Portal:** The application features an open portal where users can ask questions and receive answers from the community, facilitating knowledge sharing.

+4. 💼 **Job Opportunities and Applications:** Users can explore job opportunities and easily submit applications through the platform, streamlining the hiring process.

 ## 📷 Live Demo

 You can try out the live demo of the app by visiting the following link:

 [Live Demo](https://accedemic-assets.netlify.app/)

+## 🛠️ Getting Started

+To run the React Frontend App locally, follow these steps:

+1. Clone this repository to your local machine.
+2. Install the necessary dependencies using `npm install`.

 ## 💡 Available Scripts